episub/episub-typescript-base/README.md

 ## TODO

-* Implement happypack to multithread loaders.
-This might not be possible with nested loaders but worth checking out when code base gets larger.
 * Implement a React ErrorBoundary example
 * Improve method of displaying dynamic content in the toolbar
 * Make the drawer hide when the screen size is very small (and use a toolbar button to show/hide)